Skip to main content

 Small and medium-sized businesses face a disproportionate share of malware attacks, and the consequences are far more severe than most owners realize.
 According to Verizon’s 2025 Data Breach Investigations Report, SMBs are targeted at nearly four times the rate of large organizations, and ransomware is present in 88% of SMB breaches.
 Attackers have learned that smaller organizations typically have fewer defenses, less mature incident response, and fewer resources to recover from a sustained attack.

 Endpoint detection and response (EDR) deployed on every device, not just workstations, but servers, laptops, and any device with access to company data.
-EDR does what traditional antivirus cannot: it monitors behavior in real time, detects threats that evade signature-based scanning, and enables rapid containment when an endpoint is compromised.
+EDR does what traditional antivirus software cannot: it monitors behavior in real time, detects existing threats that evade signature-based scanning, and enables rapid containment when an endpoint is compromised.

 Email security and phishing filtering that intercepts malicious attachments and links before they reach inboxes.
 Most SMB infections start with a single employee clicking something they should not have.
 Filtering reduces that exposure dramatically.

-Managed monitoring and incident response so that when something does get through, it is caught quickly and contained before it spreads.
+Managed monitoring and incident response so that when something does get through, malicious activity is caught quickly and contained before it spreads.
 For most SMBs, this means partnering with a managed IT services provider in the Chicago area rather than hiring dedicated security staff, which is typically cost-prohibitive at this scale.

 Mobile Device Security for Business